Most carers are asked to help with or take over daily tasks that may become difficult to near impossible for someone with Parkinson’s.

 • Greater wellbeing

 A support group consists of people who get together to give and get support and assistance in coping with a common problem.
-They are not a substitute for medical advice, nor are they fund-raising groups.
+They are not a substitute for medical advice, nor are they fundraising groups.
 They are simply voluntary gatherings of people who share common situations and problems and who, by sharing their experiences, support and help each other.
-There are many online and face to face groups, so you should be able find one that suits you.
-Call the national infoline on 1800 644 189 to see if your state or territory has a specific Parkinson’s carer group.
+There are many online and face-to-face groups, so you should be able to find one that suits you.
+Call the national infoline on 1800 644 189 to see if your state or territory organisation has a specific Parkinson’s carer group.

 Carers have a right to flexible working arrangements.
 Best practice employers foster an inclusive culture with policies, open dialogue and an empathetic approach to each employee’s personal circumstance.
 The Carer-inclusive Workplace Initiative aims to create more inclusive and supportive workplaces for the 2.65 million individuals who provide unpaid care in the community.
 It is managed by Carers Australia and funded by the Australian Government Department of Social Services.
 CIWI has information and resources for employers that have been developed by HR professionals, carers and the industry.